sumnerevans/sumnerevans.com/content/pages/about.rst

 I was homeschooled through high school, but I also attended Red Rocks Community College doing a few classes a semester through high school.
 I also worked at Can/Am Technologies, Inc. as a software developer during high school.
-I developed on a full web development stack: JS (ExtJS), C# .NET, Oracle PL/SQL.
 (See my `portfolio`_) for more info).

-When I'm not doing school, I enjoy playing soccer and volleyball.
+When I'm not doing school, I enjoy playing soccer, volleyball, and I've been getting into racquetball lately.
 During high school, I won the FRCCA State Championship with Denver Eagles my senior year.
 I also used to practice TaeKwonDo regularly, but I have not had enough time since I started college.
 While I did TaeKwonDo, I achieved my 3rd Degree Black Belt.

 This site is the place to get updates on my life.
 I maintain a `blog`_ here where I post occasionally.
 I post about my travels, technology, politics, etc.